SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 2. Go to SharePoint admin center > settings tab > Custom Script section > confirm whether the settings are configured to "Allow users from running custom script".

     * Set them to "Allow users to run custom script" to see the outcome.
 The SharePoint settings "Allow user to run custom scripts" can take < 24 h. before activated.
-You may perform the other steps in the meantime / create the content types at a later time.
+You may perform the other steps in the meantime or create the content types at a later time.

 ## Step 3 – Adding the SuperOffice Integrator App in Office365 SharePoint